MD2Korg/software.md2k.org/content/howto/mPerf/sensors.md

 ## Autosense Chest Sensor

-{{< figure src="/img/howto/AutoSenseChest2.png" title="Autosense Chest Sensor" caption="">}}
+{{< figure src="/img/howto/mPerf/AutoSenseChest.png" title="Autosense Chest Sensor" caption="">}}

-Autosense chest sensor is a wearable unit with an elastic chestband and connector cables.
-The sensor is designed to track respiration patterns by measuring lung volume and respiratory effort.
-These biomarkers can be used by the mCerebrum software to monitor and predict behaviors such as stress, eating, and speaking.
+Autosense chest sensor is a wearable unit with an elastic chestband and a set of connector cables.
+The sensor is designed to track breathing patterns by measuring respiratory effort and lung volume.
+These biomarkers of respiration can be used by the mCerebrum software to assist in monitoring and predicting repeated human behaviors such as stress, eating, speaking, and smoking.

 #### Troubleshooting